v-dvorak/omr-layout-analysis/app/NegativeSamples/README.md

-this README is a WIP

 # Negative samples (Background images)

 ## From the YOLO docs

-**Background images**.
+> **Background images**.
 Background images are images with no objects that are added to a dataset to reduce False Positives (FP).
 We recommend about 0-10% background images to help reduce FPs (COCO has 1000 background images for reference, 1% of the total).
 No labels are required for background images.

+The final dataset will consist of approximately ten thousand images, that means that we'll need around one thousand background images.

 ## Where do we get the images from?